Hives/makers-process-reviews/03-checkout/README.md

   1. I wrote it before writing the test!!!
 (Again I realised and deleted it before committing so I could pretend it was a spike, but....)
   2. It was way too complicated.
 I could have written something much simpler to pass the test.
 In fact I deleted it, and I wrote something much simpler.
 - Was some good refactoring opportunity left over, but I ran out of time.
+- Also the guard clauses I wrote pass the acceptance tests, but obviously don't cover all invalid strings.
+Is that a problem?
+Or is it OK just to pass the acceptance tests?